PRAISE-group/guidelines-technical/README.md

 ## Paper Repo Structure

-This is a general guideline, you may use a different structure but why?
+This is a general guideline, you may use a different structure, but why?

 - `paper.tex`.
 You main paper tex file for the paper.
 - `xxxx.sty` or `xxxx.cls` (in `\documentclass[...]{class}`) file that describes the style of the paper.
 Each conference/journal has a specific type